Interlaced R2D2 DNN Series for Scalable Non-Cartesian MRI with Sensitivity Self-calibration: Algorithmic structure

-The image estimate and back-projected data residual are initialized as $ \bm{x}^{(0)} = \bm{0}$ and $ \bm{r}^{(0)} = \bm{x}_{\rm b}$.
-This iterative structure allows for the progressive improvement of the resolution and structure details.
-An illustration of the R2D2 algorithm is shown in \fref{fig:r2d2_illust}, demonstrating how the learned residuals evolve over iterations, with early iterations capturing smooth structures and later iterations refining finer details and faint structures.
-The final reconstruction $\widehat{\bm{x}}$ can be expressed as
+The image estimate is initialized as $\bm{x}^{(0)} = \bm{0}$, yielding an initial back-projected residual $\bm{r}^{(0)} = \bm{x}_{\rm b}$.
+This iterative structure allows for the progressive improvement of the resolution and structural details.
+The final reconstruction $\widehat{\bm{x}}$ is given by

 R2D2 features a hybrid structure that combines aspects of learned matching pursuit.
-Unlike PnP algorithms and DDS, the DNN modules in R2D2 are designed to learn high-level features, rather than being trained solely as denoisers.
+Unlike PnP algorithms and DDS, which utilize denoisers blind to the acquisition physics, the DNN modules in R2D2 are explicitly informed by the measurement model, learning to iteratively extract structural information directly from the back-projected data residuals.
 In contrast to unrolled DNN modules \cite{sriram2020end, ramzi2022nc}, R2D2 externalizes the back-projected data residual calculation from the network structure, which helps to alleviate the computational burden of NUFFT during training and improves scalability.
+Furthermore, although R2D2 is conceptually similar to hybrid strategies like greedy, stack-by-stack learning \cite{daval2023deep}--in decoupling data consistency from gradient computation--it avoids their key compromises.
+Prior methods rely on concatenated state buffers and heavily approximate the measurement operator via coil and model compression to maintain computational feasibility.
+In contrast, R2D2 retains the exact operator and propagates state solely through the physical residual \cref{Eq:residual} and previous image estimate \cref{Eq:image_estimate}, preserving theoretical clarity without introducing truncation errors.